Ipswich and Brisbane helicopter tours to six top country pubs with Pterodactyl Helicopters

 About the writer

-Adam Ford is editor of The Big Bus tour and travel guide and a Melbourne-based travel TV presenter, writer, blogger and photographer.
+Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer.
 Adam has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
 He worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
 He also appears regularly as a travel commentator on Sky News Business Class.
 Adam loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Piza or a home-stay in Hanoi.